Im-Rises/hotel-scraper-interface-prototype/README.md

 - Android
 - iOS

-## Functionnalities
+## Functionalities

 - Search hotels.
-- Diplay informations about the hotel (price, location, review score rate, etc...).
+- Display information about the hotel (price, location, review score rate, etc...).
 - Show hotels on map.
 - Show graph about the evolution of the prices of hotels each month.